 The final pre-show checks

-You've restored your car, polished the chrome, buffed up the leather upholstery and even varnished the wood… but there's one last thing that could help you win over the judges: your outfit!
+You've restored your car, sorted the insurance, polished the chrome, buffed up the leather upholstery and even varnished the wood… but there's one last thing that could help you win over the judges: your outfit!
 Dressing in period costume is judge Chris Moseley's inside tip.

 So, you're ready to go and exhibit that classic of yours, or if you're still looking for that timeless classic, check out our article on classic car investment.

 Remember, as winter approaches, you need to make sure your classic car is in tip top shape to survive the colder weather.